-Limited partnerships in Australia are taxed at the limited partnership level unless they are registered with the government as venture capital limited partnerships (VCLPs), early stage venture capital limited partnerships (ESVCLPs) or Australian funds of funds (AFOFs), or they are established as venture capital management partnerships that act as general partners of a VCLP, ESVCLP or AFOF.
+Limited partnerships are taxed as companies in Australia unless they are registered with the government as venture capital limited partnerships (VCLPs), early stage venture capital limited partnerships (ESVCLPs) or Australian funds of funds (AFOFs), or they are established as venture capital management partnerships that act as general partners of a VCLP, ESVCLP or AFOF.
 The legislation governing these types of limited partnerships was designed to encourage Australian and foreign investment into the private equity and venture capital asset classes, particularly in relation to early stage and other venture capital investments.